 "Start with a Verb and Noun" and ask "reporter questions" (who, what, when, where, why, how how many).

 Check out the How can I best identify variation in the system I'm testing?
 Hexawise help file.

 Also keep in mind that you usually should not include Parameters for every single field in your System Under Test.
 You'll need to think about how the System Under Test works to appropriately identify a good set of test inputs for your plan.
 Include Parameters and Values if they should (or logically might) impact how your System Under Test operates (either by themselves or when they interact with other Values in your System Under Test).
 For example:

-- If the system works exactly the same whether someone's name is Jim Green or Susan Smith, you may well want to leave "First Name" and "Last Name" out of your Hexawise inputs.
+If the system works exactly the same whether someone's name is Jim Green or Susan Smith, you may well want to leave "First Name" and "Last Name" out of your Hexawise variation ideas.

-- If the gender of users would impact how the system works, you would probably want to include "Gender" as a Parameter (with male and female as the accompanying Values).
+If the gender of users would impact how the system works, you would probably want to include "Gender" as a Parameter (with male and female as the sample Values).

-Wait a moment for your scientifically-prioritized tests to appear
+Click Scenarios and wait a moment for your scientifically-prioritized suite to appear

-2) Hexawise generates the smallest possible number of tests* to meet your coverage objectives.
+Hexawise generates the smallest possible number of scenarios* to meet your coverage objectives.

-You can use the other features of Hexawise (including Expected Results, Requirements, and Auto-scripting) to transform these "bare bones" test scenarios into comprehensive, fully-stepped-out test scripts with detailed tester instructions, Expected Results, and requirements traceability notes.
-These detailed test scripts can even be automatically formatted for importing into customized versions of Micro Focus ALM / QC that your company uses.
+You can use the other features of Hexawise (including Expected Results, Forced Interactions, and Auto-scripting) to transform these "bare bones" test scenarios into comprehensive, fully-stepped-out test scripts with detailed tester instructions, Expected Results, and requirements traceability notes.
+These detailed test scripts can even be automatically formatted for importing into, e.g., customized versions of Micro Focus ALM / QC that your company uses.